jkibele/OpticalRS/docs/modules.md

 RasterDS | <sup>The RasterDS object will provide some utilities for getting raster data sets into and out of numpy array formats.
 The main feature is the simplification of reading and writing to GeoTiffs from numpy.array format. </sup>
 RasterSubset | <sup>These are methods for subsetting a raster to get just the cells within a vector geometry.
 Much of this code is derived from the python [rasterstats package](https://github.com/perrygeo/python-raster-stats) and is dependent on some utilities from that package.
 I think this code could be rewritten to remove the dependency on having rasterstats installed but I'm not sure when I'll get around to that. </sup>
 Sagawa2010 | <sup>In Sagawa et al. 2010 [1]\_, an alternative to Lyzenga's depth invariant index is proposed.
 Sagawa's reflectance index incorporates depth measurements in an attempt to correct for water column attenuation.
 This code is my attempt at implementing this method. </sup>
+WV2RadiometricCorrection | <sup>This module reads parameters from a DigitalGlobe supplied xml file and applies radiometric correction to WorldView-2 imagery according to the instructions found here: </sup>